 Hosted email marketing solutions

-This list is also is not in any specific order.
-Please check out the official website, reviews and give them all a try.
+This list is also not in any specific order.
+Please check out the official website and reviews and try them all.
 Most of these provide free trials without credit cards needed.

 Also, some all-in-one funnel builder software provides hosted email marketing solutions.